MPO-Web-Consulting/docker-wintercms/automat/README.md

 __Self contained automated update management.__

-This cron container automatically clones this repository and runs [update.sh](https://github.com/aspendigital/docker-octobercms/blob/master/update.sh).
-It is intended to run indefinitely in detached mode to poll the [October CMS](https://octobercms.com/) API for updates.
+This cron container automatically clones this repository and runs [update.sh](https://github.com/mik-p/docker-wintercms/blob/master/update.sh).
+It is intended to run indefinitely in detached mode to poll the [Winter CMS](https://wintercms.com/) API for updates.

 When an update is found, the changed __version__ and __Dockerfiles__ are pushed back to the origin repository.
-The commit triggers an automated build process for the  [Docker Hub image aspendigital/octobercms](https://hub.docker.com/r/aspendigital/octobercms/).
+The commit triggers an automated build process for the  [Docker Hub image hiltonbanes/wintercms](https://hub.docker.com/r/hiltonbanes/wintercms/).

 ## Getting Started